 Jane took a seat and uttered a quiet prayer.
 J'dash lowered his head in respect, perhaps thinking of his own gods.
 When she finished, he extended his left hand, fingers outspread.
 Polished white claws slid out from the fur and he stuck one into a gap between the segments.
 Daria's teeth clenched as she watched, wondering about the Khajiit's hygiene and feeling a bit guilty for doing so.

 The scrib suddenly snapped, the soft flesh beneath the shell exposed to the air.
 A heavenly scent wafted out.
-Making a purring sound, J'dash motioned for Daria and Jane to dig in.
+Purring, J'dash motioned for Daria and Jane to dig in.
 Jane tore a chunk of scrib flesh from under the shell and popped it into her mouth with relish.

 Not letting herself show her unease, Daria reached in.
 The sauce's heat stung her fingertips and she pulled back, more from surprise than from pain.
 Trying again, she gripped a piece of meat and ripped it free, not allowing for any hesitation before she put it in her mouth.